Short Hills Park Historic District

 The Short Hills Park historic district is the oldest area of that unincorporated community in Millburn, Essex County, New Jersey, United States.
-It consists of roughly a thousand acres (4 km²) with 125 buildings, mostly homes, in the area developed earliest by Stewart Hartshorn, whose goal was to create an "ideal town" for living close to nature and the countryside on the 1550 acre he bought in the area in 1877.
+It consists of roughly a thousand acres (4 km2) with 125 buildings, mostly homes, in the area developed earliest by Stewart Hartshorn, whose goal was to create an "ideal town" for living close to nature and the countryside on the 1550 acre he bought in the area in 1877.
 Many of the streets follow natural contours, and Hartshorn routed them to leave as many trees standing as possible.

-It was added to the National Register of Historic Places in 1980.
+It was added to the National Register of Historic Places on September 18, 1980, for its significance in architecture and community planning.
 Millburn regulates development and redevelopment within it through a special section of its zoning.
 The average house within the district was valued at over $2 million in 2015.